 - Layering the Lasagna:

-- Bake the Lasagna: Cover the baking dish with foil and bake it in the preheated oven for 25 minutes.
-After this, remove the foil and continue baking for an additional 15 minutes, or until the cheese is bubbly and golden brown.
+- Bake the Lasagna: Cover the dish with foil and bake for 25 minutes.
+Take off the foil and bake another 15 minutes or until the cheese bubbles and turns golden.
+Let it sit a few minutes before cutting so it doesnt fall apart.

 Cooking Tips and Advice